 I share more about these and other brands of watercolor papers and their characteristics here.

 I no longer use sketchbooks on a daily basis (more about that here) but I still keep a few around for special themes.
-For example, I keep an ongoing mycology journal, and this year I'm attempting to complete a "calendar of firsts."
+For example, I keep an ongoing mycology journal, and this year I'm attempting to complete an illustrated monthly diary.

 I've only found two sketchbooks that I love with watercolor:

-When I'm sketching on the go, in addition to watercolor paper, I also like to carry a lightweight journal for field notes, doodles, ideas, lists, etc. I recommend Goulet's Tomoe River Notebook (or see similar on Amazon) or Fabriano's EcoQua notebook.
-The EcoQua notebook will also handle light watercolor and ink washes.
+When I'm sketching on the go, in addition to watercolor paper, I also like to carry a lightweight journal for field notes, doodles, ideas, lists, etc. At the moment, my favorite is Pentalic's affordable Recycled Drawing Book.
+It will easily handle pencil, pen, and light watercolor and ink washes.

 Favorite Pens & Inks